davidrpfarinha/Vulcano-AC-Line-Cool-IR-Commands/README.md

-# Project README: MOES Universal Remote Control (UFO-R11) Commands for Vulcano Air Conditioner (Line Cool)
+# Commands for Vulcano Air Conditioner (Line Cool) through MOES Universal Remote Control (UFO-R11)

 Welcome to the Vulcano AC Line Cool IR project!
 This repository contains a collection of commands for controlling your Vulcano Air Conditioner from the Line Cool series using the MOES UFO-R11 universal remote control.
 Please note that this project is a work in progress, and we encourage contributions from the community to expand its capabilities.